Meet the Team: Creative Services

 Garrett has a master’s in mass communication and a bachelor’s in English/creative writing.
 He writes fiction and produces music when he’s not at work.
 When he is at work he shoots video, voices projects, and basically tries to keep the creative machine moving.

 Multimedia specialist / videographer of the Creative Services team.
 He writes, shoots and edits news stories for the web and broadcast outlets.
-In addition, he handles the video production for the Health Science Center and UF Health.
+In addition, he handles the video production for UF Health.
 Chris has 15 years of experience working in broadcast news and health care marketing and communications.

 Her creative expression began to evolve while growing up in the Midwest in a large family.
 “We used our imagination to entertain ourselves,” she says.
 In her teens she began sketching and she developed an interest in fine art, taking drawing classes on the weekends.

 Mary earned a BA in graphic design from University of Florida and worked in the Orlando advertising agency environment as an art director and creative director designing and branding for clients in education, real estate, health care and other industries before relocating to Gainesville in 2011.